murkl/arch-os/docs/REFERENCE.md

 The Recovery of the release that installed the system, on a partition of its own at the end of the disk and in the boot menu as **Arch OS Recovery**.
 It is the one that knows this layout, and it needs neither a USB stick nor a network to start.
 With **Recovery** off there is none - the ISO opens the system all the same.

-It is built with the release rather than on the machine, out of Arch's own minimal profile `baseline`: the kernel, `base`, `btrfs-progs`, `arch-install-scripts`, Plymouth and the Recovery module.
-No firmware, no network, no editor, and nothing it starts but the Recovery; manuals, translations, headers and the graphics drivers are left out as the packages go in.
+It is built with the release rather than on the machine, out of Arch's own minimal profile `baseline`: the kernel, `base`, `btrfs-progs`, `arch-install-scripts`, Plymouth and the Recovery module, and `iwd` with the firmware of the wireless cards.
+No editor, and nothing it starts but the Recovery - the network comes up only when **Wireless network** is chosen; manuals, translations, headers, the graphics drivers and whatever the firmware packages carry for graphics, cameras and Bluetooth are left out as the packages go in.
 The ISO carries it ready-made.
 Any other live image fetches it from the release the Installer belongs to - `arch-os-X.Y.Z-recovery-x86_64.tar`, held to the checksum GitHub publishes for it - into `/tmp`, before the disk is touched.
 Either way the Installer only writes it:

 | File | Goes to | What it is |
 | --- | --- | --- |